 Reminisce with Beatrix Potter

-Head out to Bowness and enjoy all of your favourite childhood characters.
-The Beatrix Potter Attraction brings you face to face with your memories of Peter Rabbit, Jemima Puddleduck and all the other wonderful characters.
-It’s an award-winner too and very popular with families and dedicated Potter fans.
+Head out to Bowness and meet all of your favourite childhood characters.
+The Beatrix Potter Attraction brings you face to face with your fondest memories of Peter Rabbit, Jemima Puddleduck and all the other wonderful and whimsical characters.
+It’s an award-winner, too and very popular with families and dedicated Potter fans.

-A couple of hours at the King Kong Climbing Centre in Keswick is a great alternative to attempting any climbs in the great outdoors in the chilly and potentially dangerous winter conditions.
-Whilst the name may sound a little childish, the climbing options are fantastic.
-There are some advanced indoor climb options as well as a cave, an ice climb and a kids’ area so the whole family can enjoy it.
+A couple of hours at the King Kong Climbing Centre in Keswick is a great alternative to attempting any chilly adventures in the great outdoors and whilst the name may sound on the childish side, the options are for everyone.
+There are some advanced indoor climbs for the adrenaline junkie, a cave and ice climb for those intrepid explorers amongst us and a kids’ zone to keep little climbers entertained.

-Windermere Steamboat Museum gives you the chance to view some of the most famous water-vehicles of the local area.
+Windermere Steamboat Museum offers you the chance to discover some of the most famous water-vehicles from the local area.
 A unique and historic story tells of how the Windermere Steamboats came about, their popularity and how their design and engineering changed over the years.
-See a range of steamboats, motor boats and more as you explore this attraction.
+Spot a range of steamboats, motor boats and more as you explore this maritime attraction.

 Dine at a Michelin Starred Restaurant

-There is wide range of exceptional dining rooms and restaurants in the Lake District.
-In fact, it has recently become home to the highest concentration of Michelin stars outside of London.
-Restaurants such as the Gilpin Restaurant, The Samling and Forest Side provide the finest dining you’ll find in the area and a wonderful treat during your Winter break.
+There is an exceptional array of Michelin star dining across the Lake District.
+In fact, it is home to the highest concentration of Michelin stars outside of London.
+With restaurants such as L’Enclume (which hold two Michelin stars) and the Forest Side Hotel providing some of the finest dining you’ll find in the region and a wonderful treat during your winter break.

 Still operational and the only one of their kind, Honister Slate Mines provide a fascinating live-action display of how modern mining works.
 Visiting the mines includes a guided tour underground deep into the mine itself and the chance to engage with knowledgeable and experienced tour guides who can answer practically any question that comes to mind.
-Particularly atmospheric in the winter and a truly one-of-a-kind experience, Honister Mines are a wonderful experience for visitors of all ages.
+Particularly atmospheric in the winter and a truly one-of-a-kind experience, Honister Mines is fun for visitors of all ages.

 Embrace English History at Dalemain Mansion

-The Lake District is simply spectacular in the winter and a wintry walk is one way of seeing it in its full glory.
-Consider a walk up from Windermere to Orrest Head, for wonderful crisp views down across Windermere and also in every other direction.
-Derwentwater and Bassenthwaite Lake also have a fantastic frosty feel at the height of winter, creating a unique and tranquil atmosphere for a gentle stroll.
+The Lake District is simply spectacular during the winter months and a frost covered ramble is one way of experiencing the scenery it in all its glory.
+Consider a walk from Windermere to Orrest Head for wonderfully crisp views out across the Lake (and in every other direction).
+While Derwentwater and Bassenthwaite Lake offer a frosty ambience at the height of winter, creating a unique and tranquil atmosphere for a gentle stroll.